-This article includes the 20 most popular international shares invested in by SMSFs as at 30 September 2018.
+This article includes the 20 most popular international shares invested in by SMSFs as at 31 March 2019.
 This article uses data supplied by Class, an SMSF administration software company, and is based on a statistical analysis of the 160,000+ SMSFs administered using Class software.
 We thank Class for giving SuperGuide access to such valuable data.

 - SMSF investment: 20 most popular Australian shares

 - SMSF investment: 20 most popular managed funds

 They’re some of the biggest and most dynamic companies in the world but there’s a catch – they’re all based overseas.
 Australians who want to share in their growth need to invest in international shares listed on overseas stock exchanges.